GSA/SaferFederalWorkforce.gov/pages/overview/overview.md

 permalink: /overview/
 title: Protecting the Federal Workforce During the COVID-19 Pandemic
 layout: page
+lead: Guidance documents issued by the Safer Federal Workforce Task Force or OMB, related to the Task Force’s mission
 ---

 # Protecting the Federal Workforce During the COVID-19 Pandemic